toanwork/rubykoans/README.md

 \- How to `split` and `join` strings
 \- Strings are unique objects *(2 variables with the same string value have different object id)*

+- Symbol:
+\- Symbols can be compared
+\- Identical symbols are the same object
+\- String to Symbol: `"cat".to_sym`
+\- Symbol to String: `:cat.to_s`
+\- Symbol can have space between: `:"cats and dogs"`
+\- Symbol interpolation is supported: `:"cats #{value} dogs`
+\- Symbol doesn't have String methods
+\- It's not a good idea to dynamically create a lot of symbols